 - Identify any areas of potential concern and talk through them with a pastoral staff member.

-Take a look at some Greenville-area churches that you can visit.
+Here is a representative list of some Greenville-area churches that you can consider visiting.

 Getting Involved in a Church